interestedinbread/interestedinbread/README.md

-I've been learning programming for about 6 months now.
+I've been learning programming for about 8 months now.

 I have a solid grasp of html, CSS, and javascript, though I feel far from an expert at this time.

 My educational background is in Literature, History, and Education.
-6 months ago I didn't even now what html was lol.
+At the beginning of this year I didn't even now what html was lol.

 I am interested in games, trivia, web development, and apps.